 Located in west suburban Lisle, the Morton Arboretum is extra popular in the fall when Chicagoans drive through this “great outdoor museum” of trees to see the fall colors.

 But I’ve been there to walk the 16 miles of trails (it’s dog friendly) and even to see a play that moved from one idyllic setting to the next as the play progressed.
-(Unfortunately, there were a lot of bees around that summer and I spend more time watching them buzzing around than I did watching the actors.)
+(Unfortunately, there were a lot of bees that summer and I spent more time watching them buzzing around than I did watching the actors.)

 A Children’s Garden aimed at letting kids learn while they’re having fun has two sections: Backyard Discovery Gardens and Adventure Woods, linked by the Central Plaza.
 Kids can splash through secret streams, climb colossal acorns, and slide down giant tree roots while they learn about plants they might find in their own backyard and beyond.

 This town just south of the Illinois-Wisconsin state line is home to Six Flags Great America amusement park.
 This is where Chicago kids head for thrilling roller coasters and scary Halloween experiences.

 Adults, of course, are welcome to join the kids.
 But the secret Chicago moms know is this: The amusement park is across the street from Gurnee Mills, a giant shopping mall.
 So if your kids are old enough to do the amusement park on their own and you’re more into shopping than thrills, this is the day trip that works for parents as well as tweens and teens.

 Gurnee also is home to a Great Wolf Lodge indoor waterpark, always a hit with my kids.

 This northern suburb is home to the third largest Holocaust Museum in the world.
 The Illinois Holocaust Museum has more than 500 artifacts donated by Chicagoland Holocaust survivors.
 There’s an authentic German rail car, impressive galleries and contemplative spaces, both indoors and out.